Monday 15 April 2024

 Visit of Maria Redondo, widow of my uncle João Baptista Darin (* 18 April 1911 + 7 February 1984) at our house in Rio Pequeno

-I rang my cousin Beatriz Scarpetti and invited her to come along for it would be a once in a life-time chance to see an old relative and catch up with old times.
+I rang my cousin Beatriz Scarpetti and invited her to come along for this once in a life-time chance to see an old relative and catch up with old times.
 Beatriz was glad to oblige, took a bus from Lapa, where she lived by herself in an apartment at Central-Park, and arrived at our place while I was still out having taken the long way to Vila Gustavo to bring our Special Guest to Rio Pequeno.
 Tia Maria (that's how we used to call her) had arrived from Marília a few days before and was staying at her sister's.

-I always had a special predilection to aunt Maria Redondo since I was a child still living in Marília, 500 km West of São Paulo city, so I performed this task with the utmost pleasure.
-Actually, I felt honoured to be able to 'go & fetch' my dearest aunt.
-This would be the last time I ever saw her.
+I always had a special predilection to aunt Maria Redondo since I was a child still living in Marília, so I performed this task with the utmost pleasure.
+Actually, I felt honoured to be able to 'go & fetch' my dearest aunt on this Thursday, 15 April 2004This would be the last time I ever saw her.

-Now, what comes next is what I remember of what happened that particular Thursday, 15 April 2004.
 I made a point of taking notes and writing it all down on the following day, 16 April 2004, the very day my grand-mother Erminia Billò would be 128 years old if she hadn't died on 25 April 1934.
 I asked most of the questions for I knew it would be a rare occasion to shed light on many aspects of the Family's past.
 And here it goes:

 Maria Redondo's relationship with her sister-in-law Maria Corsini aka Mariquinha.

-Maria said that as soon as she was introduced to the members of the Darin Family, a few months before she married João Batista Darin on 13 October 1949, Mariquinha started spilling the beans about the skeletons in the Family's closet.
+Maria said that as soon as she was introduced to members of the Darin Family, a few months before she married João Batista Darin on 13 October 1949, Mariquinha started spilling the beans about the skeletons in the Family's closet.

 I had a long talk with Maria Redondo on 13 February 1997, a Thursday, about those heady days in the late 1950s before Giovanni Battista Darin died.

 I was staying in Marília for a few days and usually slept over at tia Rosa's, who occupied a small 2-bed-room house at the back of Maria Redondo's house on Rua 9 de Julho, 2008.
-Maria hardly ever stayed in that house for she preferred staying at her daughter's Rita de Cassia who had a few children and needed her mother's help.
+Maria hardly ever stayed in that house for she preferred staying at her daughter's Rita de Cassia Batista, who had a few young children and needed her mother's help.

-By February 1997, there were not many Darin left.
+By February 1997, there were not many Darin members left.
 Rosa Darin had died in 1996, so Ecydir Darin was the only person living in that house on rua 9 de Julho, 2008.

-had moved into with João Batista when they moved out of the house on Rua Campos Salles, 350 which was fsold after we had already left Marília, some time in 1961 or 1962.
+Rua 9 de Julho, 2008: Rosa Darin moved into with João Batista & Maria Redondo when they moved out of the house on Rua Campos Salles, 350 which was sold after we had already left Marília, some time in 1961 or 1962.

-2008Maria died on 31st January 2021, in Marília, 9 months before she turned 90 years old.
-She had come down with pneumonia and taken to a hospital on Friday, having died on the Sunday.
+Maria da Glória died on 31st January 2021, in Marília, 9 months before she turned 90 years old.
+She managed to outlive all Darins even though she had been suffering from dementia for some years.
+At the end she came down with pneumonia, was taken to a hospital on Friday, having died on the Sunday.

 Tuesday 16 May 2023

-Roldão Ignácio Lacerda, my Father's cousin
+ROLDÃO IGNÁCIO LACERDA, my Father's cousin

 My Father's grandparents were Florencia Rosa de Jesus & Quintino Pavão de Oliveira who had at least 10 children; all of them were born in or around São Sebastião do Rio Bonito-RJ.